riverhuang1107/everai_documentation/Example/Private Volume/en/Stable_Diffusion_1.5_with_private_volume.md

 ```bash
 everai app create
 ```
 After running `everai app list`, you can see the result similar to the following. `CREATED_AT` uses UTC time display.
-If your app's status is `DEPLOYED`, it means that your app is deployed successfully.
+If your app's status is `DEPLOYED`, and the number of ready worker containers is equal to the expected number of worker containers, which is `1/1`, it means that your app is deployed successfully.

 ```bash
 NAME                   NAMESPACE    STATUS    WORKERS    CREATED_AT